-It’s important to:
+It’s important to note:

 - Keep two metres away from others (apart from those in your own household or extended household)

 - Wash your hands on arrival at your destination

 - Stay local and cycle within your ability level